jonnyleealas/401-Reads/datastructureNotes.md/stacksTraverse.md

 - stack.pop() in order to view
 - enqueue to add to queue
 - stack.peek() lets you view only the top of the stack.

+# While vs Recursive
+- in a while loop we use the loop while the condition exist
+- in recursion we make a check , check some more things, run the function inside of its self.
+Then it does the process again: make a check, check some more things, run the function inside its self.